sanchil/hydra_cluster/README.md

 ```

-Make a quick check if all the pods in namespace kube-system are in a proper running state
+Make a quick check if all the pods in namespace kube-system are in a proper running state.
+All the pods in this namespaces must be in a proper running state.
+If not, then run a vagrant destroy command and try to bring them up again.
+If things do not go as planned try switching to a different CNI such as weavenet and giving it a try again.

+Note: You may need to delete calico cni configurations in /etc/cni/net.d and plugins /opt/cni/bin

 ```sh